-By following these steps, you are setting yourself up for success by ensuring that you are mentally, physically and logistically prepared.
+By following these steps, you are setting yourself up for success by ensuring that you are mentally, physically, and logistically prepared.
 To be ready for backpacking, follow these tips;

-Get Ready Mentally: You need to acquaint yourself with the gear, filet some water, fire up your stove and pitch your tent before leaving for your trip.
+Get ready mentally: You need to acquaint yourself with the gear, filet some water, fire up your stove, and pitch your tent before leaving for your trip.
 Learning map and compass navigation, as well as basic first aid, is prudent since these skills will still serve you well even if you never go for any backpacking trip in the future.

-Find Out Your Logistics: On top of knowing your ride to and from the trailhead, you must ensure you have all the necessary permits since popular destinations most likely require you have one.
+Find out your logistics: On top of knowing your ride to and from the trailhead, you must ensure you have all the necessary permits since popular destinations most likely require you have one.
 So, check what is expected from the local land management and land managers too can be an excellent resource for fire limitations, updated trail conditions, and other beneficial information.

 Do Your Packing Earlier: You should not wait until the night beforehand to start your preparation.
 Instead, do your pre-trip packing several days in advance weighing it to confirm you do not overdo it.
 Ideally, the weight should not be more than 20 percent of your body weight.

-Furthermore, cell phone apps and GPs depend on signal and battery, both of which are not given in remote places, plus a compass and map are lighter compared to the heavy GPS unit.
+Furthermore, cell phone apps and GPS depend on signal and battery, both of which are not given in remote places, plus a compass and map are lighter compared to the heavy GPS unit.
 So, for your first backpacking trip, do not use a GPS unit because experienced backpackers rarely make use of it while accessing these remote places.

+Food storage is important for backpacking for beginners.
 You should learn how to ‘bear bag” appropriately if not, you should buy a canister to prevent animal encounters.
 The three most often used technique for food storage include;

 Hard-sided bear canister – Some wilderness areas and national parks order this if you are on an overnight visitor.